Shaf8808/PP4-news-site/TESTING.md

 ### HTML

-Every html page was validated using [W3C HTML Validator](https://validator.w3.org/) with no errors.
+Every HTML page was validated using [W3C HTML Validator](https://validator.w3.org/) with no errors.

 ### Css